Cheryl-Lau/data-processing/README.md

 # data-processing

+MScR Project - Stellar rotation formalisms of γ Doradus stars from gravity-mode period spacings

+(Updated 14/12/2019)

-These python codes are used for processing the frequency outputs from GYRE and ADIPLS.
+This repo contains the python codes used for processing the frequency outputs from GYRE and ADIPLS.

 The output files must be named and organized according to the following convention:
 (if you're using the run_gyre and run_adipls tools in astero work directories, the files will be